Balance takes focus, determination, discipline and clarity.

 Anandamayakosha – Bliss

-For the tree to withstand the wind, rain and heat of the turbulent world that brings stresses and strains it must tap in to energy and nutrients, rooting down, pulling down energy and drawing up energy, allowing heat and light energy to absorb into the cells.
-Everything is a fine balance that needs constant maintenance.
-Our bodies do a brilliant job of regulating this through homeostasis but it is only fair that we help these processes where we can and that we take some responsibility in this.
+For the tree to withstand the wind, rain and heat of the turbulent world that brings stresses and strains.
+It must tap in to energy and nutrients, rooting down, pulling down energy and drawing up energy, allowing heat and light energy to absorb into the cells, everything is a fine balance that needs constant maintenance, our bodies do a brilliant job of regulating this through homeostasis but it is only fair that we help these processes where we can.
+That we take some responsibility in helping them.

 Finding the balance

-Balance is not just a physical discipline it is all encompassing or overarching into every part of you.
-Even if you are capable of bird of paradise asana (a balance with a bind), if you are distracted by thoughts or feel uncomfortable you may become unable to balance.
+Balance is not just a physical discipline it is all encompassing or overarching into everypart of you.
+Even if you are capable of bird of paradise asana (a balance with a bind), if you are distracted by thoughts or feel uncomfortable you may become unable to balance and wobble.
 It is important to tap into feelings and sensations acknowledging them and working on any blockages in energy, using the breath and physical movements of the practice.
 The connection between mind and body needs to be harmonious, positive and working together.
 This also links in to meditation and chanting positive mantras.

-It is clear that there is much that goes in to a ‘balanced’ yoga path and this can perhaps seem overwhelming or daunting.
-However, yoga comes without judgement and without time limits or expectations.
+It is clear that there is much that goes in to a ‘balanced’ yoga path and this can seem maybe overwhelming or daunting.
+However yoga comes without judgement and without time limits or expectations.
 Awareness is always the first step and by reading this blog, you have taken that first step to gaining more balance in your life.